The Importance of Hydration for Seniors’ Health

 Cases of extreme dehydration may result in a variety of serious health problems and even death if left unchecked.

-Each of the concerns mentioned above reinforce the notion that proper water consumption is integral for seniors.
-The following are some behaviours and tools to help motivate seniors to drink enough water and keep themselves hydrated:
+Each of the concerns mentioned above reinforces the notion that proper water consumption is integral for seniors to stay hydrated.
+The following are some behaviours and tools to help motivate seniors to drink enough water and keep themselves hydrated.

-• Drink Water at Every Chance: Any chance to get in a little extra hydration is beneficial for health.
+Any chance to get in a little extra hydration is beneficial for health.
 When taking a sip of water to swallow a pill, try drinking an entire glass.
+Drink a glass of water with every meal.
+Before, during, and after physical activity also helps increase water intake.

-• Be Proactive: Rather than only drinking when the sensation of thirst strikes, treat drinking enough water as a chore or task for the day that must be completed.
-It is recommended that the average person try to get about 2 litres, or around 8 glasses, of water each day to stay sufficiently hydrated.
+Instead of waiting for the sensation of thirst to strike, consider drinking enough water as a proactive task for the day.
+The recommended amount of water for the average person is about 2 litres, or around eight glasses, of water each day to stay sufficiently hydrated.

-• Always Have Water Accessible: Keep a glass or pitcher of water in the rooms at home in which the most time is spent to make sure it is always accessible, and take bottled water out whenever leaving the house.
+Keep a glass or pitcher of water in the rooms at home where you spend most of your time to ensure it is always accessible, and take bottled water with you whenever you leave the house.
+You can also place bottles of water in each room as a reminder to stay hydrated throughout the day.

 Sign up for a free